isa-ulisboa/greends-fads-exercises/fads_ex_04_markdown.md

 ```
 ![Logo do ISA](./images/LogoISA.png)

+Can you explain the path to the image?

 ## 7. Add Tables

 It is also possible to create tables in Markdowm.
 Simple use `|` to set the columns